Gesture System

 }

-We divide gestures into two types:
+We divide hand gestures into the following two types:

-- Discrete Gestures:
+- Discrete gestures:

-- When your finger touches the screen,
+- When the finger touches the screen, the

-state = 2 - Finger off the screen
+state = 2 - Finger off screen

 state = 3

-Not all continuous gestures have POSSIBLE Status, such as scale-gesture-handler Gesture component, when the two fingers touch and let go,state The changes are as follows:
+Not all continuous gestures have aPOSSIBLEstate, such asscale-gesture-handlerThe gesture component, when two fingers touch and release, thestatechanges as follows:

 - Two-fingered touch screen,